-On January 26, 2021, TSS received additional loan proceeds in the amount of \$240,705 under the PPP.
+On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was enacted in response to the COVID-19 pandemic.
+On January 26, 2021, TSS received loan proceeds in the amount of \$240,705 under the PPP.
 The loan, which was in the form of a note with a bank, was scheduled to mature in January 2026, bore interest at a rate of 1% per annum, and required monthly principal and interest payments commencing June 2022.
-Loan proceeds and accrued interest are forgivable, and in June 2021 TSS received formal forgiveness from the bank and SBA of the entire loan amount and accounted for the forgiveness of the PPP loan in the accompanying 2021 statement of activities.
+Loan proceeds and accrued interest are forgivable, and in June 2021, TSS received formal forgiveness from the bank and SBA of the entire loan amount and accounted for the forgiveness of the PPP loan in the accompanying 2021 statement of activities.